syncfusion-content/blazor-docs/blazor/scheduler/how-to/set-min-max-date.md

 ---
 layout: post
 title: Setting Minimum and Maximum Date in Blazor Scheduler Component | Syncfusion
-description: Learn here all about Setting Minimum and Maximum Date in Syncfusion Blazor Scheduler component and more.
+description: Learn here all about setting minimum and maximum date to the Syncfusion Blazor Scheduler component in order to display specific date range in our Scheduler.
 platform: Blazor
 control: Scheduler
 documentation: ug